Highlights from this article:

 Will douching or using a feminine hygiene wash help with my vaginal odor?

-While we totally get the temptation to clean out down there (thanks to decades of sexist marketing aimed at making women think their hoo-ha should smell like roses), the answer is that washing out your vagina will likely do more harm than good
+While we totally understand the temptation to clean out down there (thanks to decades of sexist marketing aimed at making women think their vagina should smell like roses), the answer is that washing out your vagina will likely do more harm than good

-In fact, using douches, wipes and feminine washes is more likely to make things worse or spark off an infection where there wasn’t one.
-On top of that, there’s more than enough evidence that shows douching straight up increases the risk of BV
+Using douches, wipes, and feminine washes is more likely to make things worse or spark off an infection where there wasn’t one.
+On top of that, there’s more than enough evidence that shows douching straight up increases the risk of bacterial vaginosis.

 Splashing the vulva with water is (probably) all you need